colddie/WB-PETnet/README.md

 * Chen et al, IG-GCN: Empowering e-Health Services for Alzheimer’s Disease Prediction.
 IEEE Transactions on Consumer Electronics, 2024.
 * Wang et al, Organs and Systems Glucose Metabolism Analysis in Different Smoking Groups for Lung Cancer Patients using Total-body PET/CT.
 IEEE NSS/MIC/RTSD, Tampa, USA, 2024.
 * Ding et al, Tau-PET abnormality as a biomarker for Alzheimer’s disease staging and early detection: a topological perspective.
 Cerebral Cortex, 2023.

+# More information
+To be done: Enable covariate analysis and high-order network coefficients.